dojo/dojo.io/site/source/_posts/2017/11/16-Dojo-2-Beta-4/Dojo-2-Beta-4.md

 ## Iterators

 Previously we had provided a functional replacement for `for...of` constructs so that developers could author code that worked in older browsers as well as we provided shims for `Symbol` and the built in ES6 iterators.
 In TypeScript 2.3 though, a down level emit for iterators was introduced.
-We have restructured our packages to use
+We have restructured our packages to use `for...of` instead of the `@dojo/shim/iterator.forOf()` function and will likely remove `forOf()` in the future.
+We recommend users of Dojo 2 also migrate to this syntax.

 ## TypeScript helpers